Frequently Asked Questions about Wenlin

 What is Wenlin NOT good for?
 What are its limitations?

-It is much more than just a dictionary, but less than a complete course.
+Wenlin much more than just a dictionary, but it should not be used to replace a complete course.
 We wouldn't recommend trying to learn Chinese with Wenlin all by itself.
 Ideally one should take a class with a good teacher.
 If that's not possible, one should at least have a good textbook with audio tapes.

 It is NOT an automatic translation device that would make it unnecessary for you to learn Chinese.

-The current version gives Mandarin pronuncation only, not Cantonese or other dialects.
+The current version gives Mandarin pronunciation only.
+It does not cover Cantonese or other dialects.

-It is not designed for learning English; it assumes you know English and want to learn Chinese.
+Wenlin is not designed for learning English and it assumes the user knows English and want to learn Chinese.

-In the current version, the English-Chinese dictionary isn't nearly as good as the Chinese-English dictionary.
+The English-Chinese dictionary isn't nearly as developed as the Chinese-English dictionary.

-Wenlin can't read Chinese characters in a scanned image.
+Wenlin is currently not able to read Chinese characters in a scanned image.
 First you would need to use an OCR program to convert the image into electronic text (Unicode, GB, Big5, etc.) See the question about Chinese OCR.

 Does Wenlin cover both simple and full form Chinese characters?